MunBrian/Task-Manager/README.md

 # Task-Manager
-A REST API called task manager that performs CRUD operation. < br /> Developed with Express Js and Vanilla Js. <br />
+A REST API called task manager that performs CRUD operation.
+Developed with Express Js and Vanilla Js. <br />
 Mongo Db used as database.